Ramsey expansions of metrically homogeneous graphs: Primitive 3-constrained spaces

-\begin{proof} We first show that every canonical amalgamation operator gives rise to a stationary independence relation.
+\begin{proof} We first show that every canonical symmetric amalgamation operator gives rise to a stationary independence relation.
 Examples of this fact were already given in \cite{Tent2013}.
-Let $\oplus$ be a canonical amalgamation operator on $\Age(\str{M})$.
+Let $\oplus$ be a canonical symmetric amalgamation operator on $\Age(\str{M})$.
 Then we define a stationary independence relation by setting $ \str{A} \ind_{\str{C}} \str{B}$ if and only if $\langle \str{ABC} \rangle$ is isomorphic to $\langle \str{AC} \rangle \oplus_{\str{C}} \langle \str{BC} \rangle$ under an isomorphism commuting with the embeddings.
-The axioms \ref{invariance}, \ref{symmetry}, \ref{existence} and \ref{stationarity} follow straightforwardly from the fact that $\oplus$ is an amalgamation operator.
+The axioms \ref{invariance}, \ref{existence} and \ref{stationarity} follow straightforwardly from the fact that $\oplus$ is an amalgamation operator together with the homogeneity and universality of $\str{M}$, while \ref{symmetry} follows directly from the symmetry of $\oplus$.

-For (\ref{monotonicity}), observe first that by the minimality of $\oplus$ we have that $\langle \str{XY} \rangle = \str{X} \oplus_{\str{X}} \langle \str{XY} \rangle$ for all $\str{X}, \langle \str{XY} \rangle \in \Age(\str{M})$.
+For \ref{monotonicity}, observe first that by the minimality of $\oplus$ we have that $\langle \str{XY} \rangle = \str{X} \oplus_{\str{X}} \langle \str{XY} \rangle$ for all $\str{X}, \langle \str{XY} \rangle \in \Age(\str{M})$.
 Let $\str{A} \ind_{\str{C}} \langle \str{BD} \rangle$; by our observation this is equivalent to

 Since $\oplus$ is associative, this is equivalent to $\langle \str{ABDC} \rangle = (\langle \str{AC} \rangle \oplus_{\str{C}} \langle \str{BC} \rangle) \oplus_{\langle \str{BC} \rangle} \langle \str{BCD} \rangle$.
 Since $\oplus$ is monotone, this implies $(\langle \str{AC} \rangle \oplus_{\str{C}} \langle \str{BC} \rangle) = \langle \str{ABC} \rangle$, hence $\str{A} \ind_{\str{C}} \str{B} $ and $\str{A} \ind_{\langle \str{BC} \rangle} \str{D}$.
 This concludes the proof that $\ind$ is a SIR.